For Immediate Release

 Wild Horse Elementary (Rockwood School District)

-For additional information about this event or each school’s journey to State School of Character designation, contact Christine McDonald, EducationPlus Director of Communications, at 314.692.1233 or email@example.com.
+For additional information about each school’s journey to National School of Character designation, contact Christine McDonald, EducationPlus Director of Communications, at 314.692.1233 or email@example.com.